Email Marketing for Small Business: The No-BS Guide to Picking the Right Platform

 Which Email Marketing Platform Should You Pick?

-You're a creator or blogger: MailerLite or Kit (formerly ConvertKit).
-Both are designed with creators in mind and make monetization straightforward.
+You're a creator or blogger: MailerLite or Kit.
+Both are built around how creators actually work.

 What About Mailchimp?